ReallySmallSoftware/cordova-plugin-firebase-crashlytics/README.md

 crashlytics.logPriority(FirebaseCrashlytics.LOG.WARN, 'dashboard', 'This should not happened')
 ```

+### initialise(hasConsent):Promise<boolean>
+Initialise Crashlytics and send any logs files if the user has given consent, otherwise delete them.

+Returns a true if there was a previous crash.

 ### log(message)
 Log a message.
 Will only be logged in the event of a crash.